 - irrational exuberance.
 If you think Startup A is worth $100m but the market is offering $200m, you should sell.

 Real time settlement is a big step towards liquidity, but it is only the first step.
 The fact that you can put your asset up for sale does not mean that any buyers will notice, so it is only the first step; for example, I can put my home up for sale via a blog post but that does not mean buyers will find my house.
 To get to liquidity we also need the two other benefits of Blockchain which we cover below – easy fractionalisation and trust through verifiability and immutability.
 Real time settlement is only one step, but it is a critical first step.
-Crypto Token Finance needs real time settlement and easy fractionalisation and trust through verifiability and immutability.
+Blockchain Token Finance needs real time settlement and easy fractionalisation and trust through verifiability and immutability.

 Easy fractionalisation brings in new capital which enables liquidity